Qualifications at a Glance

 The Dogs Who Led Me Here

 Maly died at 16 years old and I knew that I needed a challenge to fill the yawning gap that he left.
 Well, I certainly got it!
 Vadim was handed over to me in very poor condition as “untrainable”.
 We managed to prove everyone wrong and he not only took his Kennel Club Good Citizens exams but was a Pets As Therapy Volunteer and a blood donor for the Pet Blood Bank, going on to win their inaugural Bramble Craddock Award.
+He also earned an embarrassing amount of winning places including prestigious Best In Show awards in the show ring.
 It was quite a journey for both of us.

 The relationship between people and their animals is continually changing as the world around us changes.
 Everyone needs a little help sometimes, so contact me and together we can help your dog and/or cat to live the most fulfilling life possible.